AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/push-debug-view.md

 The "Send Test Push" tab can be used to send a test message to your device.

-#### Message Composition
+#### Message composition

 There are several panes that can be configured to test different iOS and Android push features.
-Once configured, press the "Send Test Push Notification" button to send your message.
+Once configured, select **Send Test Push Notification** to send your message.

 ![Send Push](./assets/push-debug-view/send.png)

 ##### Message

-In the "Message" pane, you can provide a title and body for the message.
+In the `Message` pane, you can provide a title and body for the message.
 The silent notification feature can be enabled here as well.

 ![Message Pane](./assets/push-debug-view/message-pane.png)

 ##### Push Target

-The "Push Target" pane allows you to customize which push token and app surface to use when sending the push message.
+The `Push Target` pane allows you to customize which push token and app surface to use when sending the push message.

-This information will be provided by default if the "Validate Setup" tab is showing three green checkmarks.
+This information is provided by default if the `Validate Setup` tab is showing three green checkmarks.
 However, you can provide provide your own push token and app surface, even if your app isn't fully configured.

 ![Target Pane](./assets/push-debug-view/target-pane.png)

 ##### Click Behavior

-From the "Click Behavior" pane, you can choose what the behavior should be when the push notification is clicked on the device.
+From the `Click Behavior` pane, you can choose what the behavior should be when the push notification is clicked on the device.
 By default, it will open the app, but it can open a deeplink or a webpage.

 If you choose to use a deeplink, the app developer must create one for you.